 The Ginisang Sardinas with Misua and Patola Recipe is a type of food that brings a flood of memories.
 It’s a rainy day and I suddenly had a craving for this soup.
+So today, we’re learning how to cook sardines with misua.
 In my growing up years, this is the kind of food that gets served during typhoons as sardines is easy to distribute as relief goods.
 It’s also a petsa de peligro recipe since it can serve the entire family with less than a hundred pesos.
 Moms have mastered this recipe and can cook it while sleepy.
 Because it’s easy to cook, most workers cook this on construction sites.
 I see them sharing food and makes me think that food is really great at bringing people together.

 It also plays a role for college students who are looking for a tummy-filling meal without spending too much.
 In college, we’d steal – ✌️ehemm, vegetables from the Agriculture Kids at UP Los Banos and cook this sans the Misua.
 For Holy Week, we also have this because it has no pork and we can do our abstinence.
 See?
 I told you, lots of memories.
 For some reason, just thinking about it makes me drool.